CianFD/ICT-Skills2-Assignment/src/README.md

 getTVShowImages returns the list of Images attached to a particular TV show - API response using "The Mandalorian" as an example is below.

+getSimilarMovies returns a list of similar movies to the movie id inputted - API response using "Star Wars: The Last Jedi" as an example is below.

 ## App Design.

 ### Component catalogue.